 Conclusion

-Demand management is a critical process in any organization, and the ITIL demand management process is no exception.
+Demand management is an important process in any organization, and the ITIL demand management process is no exception.
 With this framework’s help, you can ensure that your strategy is well-organized and efficient.

 By taking the time to understand the steps involved, the PBA, and the benefits and challenges of implementing this process, you can set your organization up for success.